omiga-group/omiga/src/venue/AddNewVenueChecklist.md

 [ ] Update root venue docker compose file
 [ ] Update Makefile
 [ ] Update venue all in one
+[ ] Update venue all in one Dockerfile
 [ ] Update VSCode Launch file